Same-Sex Child Custody

 In any case, however, the court will analyze what is in the child’s best interest prior to issuing a custody order.
 Factors weighed in determining what is in the child’s best interest include which parent has historically cared for the child, whether the child has special needs, the resources of each parent, and the health of each parent and of the child.
 The court may also issue an order requiring one parent to pay the other parent child support if it is warranted under the facts of the case.Meet with a Skilled Child Custody Attorney in Dallas

 Custody disputes are often emotionally charged and contentious, but when the dispute is between same-sex parents, the process of determining a custody arrangement can be legally complicated as well.
 If you or your child’s co-parent are of the same-sex and are involved in a disagreement over custody, it is advisable to meet with a seasoned child custody lawyer who has experience working with same-sex couples in Texas to discuss your options.
 At McClure Law Group, we will work tirelessly to help you preserve your parental rights.
-Our primary office is in Dallas, and we are available by appointment at our Collin County office in Plano.
 We are available to represent people in same-sex child custody lawsuits in Dallas, Irving, Fort Worth, Richardson, McKinney, Garland, Frisco, and Rockwall.
 Additionally, we assist parties in family law matters throughout Dallas, Denton, Collin, Tarrant, Grayson, and Rockwall Counties.
 We can be contacted through the online form or at 214.692.8200 to schedule a consultation to discuss your case.